jsmcoleman/configure-ad/README.md

 <img src="https://i.imgur.com/VACXY17.png" height="80%" width="80%" alt="new foreest and organizational units"/>
 </p>
 <p>
 From DC-1, I set up a new forest as mydomain.com.
-Then, within Active Directory Users and Computers, I created organizational units named _EMPLOYEES and _ADMINS to host my additional users I later created.
+Then, within Active Directory Users and Computers, I created organizational units named _EMPLOYEES and _ADMINS to host my additional users created later.
 Next, I created a new employee with the username jane_admin and added this user to the "Domain Admins" security group.

 </p>
 <br />